jgreener64/pdb-benchmarks/README.md

 Please feel free to contribute scripts from other packages, or submit improvements to the scripts already present - I'm looking for the fastest implementation for each software that makes use of the provided API.

-Disclosure: I contributed the BioStructures.jl package to BioJulia.
+Disclosure: I contributed the BioStructures.jl package to BioJulia and have made contributions to Biopython.

 ## Tests